domonkosgyomorey/pi-appriximation-for-PI-day/README.md

 # PI approxiamtion algorithm

-## This apprximation use the Monte Carlo algorithm
+## This apprximation use the Monte Carlo method

 ## Quick start
 ```console